Human Composting Advocacy

 Funeral practices like cremation and embalming have a profound impact on the environment.

 Each year, about 3 million people die in the U.S. Cremation burns fossil fuels and emits carbon dioxide and particulates into the atmosphere.
 Conventional burial consumes valuable urban land, pollutes the soil, and contributes to climate change through the resource-intensive manufacture and transport of caskets, headstones, and grave liners.
-Every year in the U.S., caskets alone use four million acres of forest.
+Caskets use four million acres of forest every year in the U.S.

 What we do with our bodies when we die matters.
 Human composting allows you to choose an option that supports new life after death.
 There is poetry in giving back to the ecosystem that has supported us our whole lives.